How to login to WordPress Hosting using your SSH key

 Add your public key to the .ssh/authorized_keys file

 You then need to copy and paste your key into your 'authorized_keys' file.
-Firstly, copy your private key to your clipboard.
+Firstly, copy your public key to your clipboard.
 Then enter the following command.